 DDTank is a popular 2D multi-player, combat and role-playing Web game in China.
 Game players control avatars to compete with other game players.
 Avatars can earn or buy various weapons, potions, magic rings, rockets and other items to increase competitiveness and enhance the game experience.
 Since DDTank's launch in March 2009, Changyou has regularly released updates and more significant enhancements for the game.
-DDTank has won numerous game awards, including the "Baidu Outstanding Web Game" award in 2010 and 2012 and "One of the Top Ten Favorite Web Games" by GAPP in 2010 and 2011.
-DDTank was also the most searched-for Web game on Baidu.com for the 12 months ended June 30, 2012, according to Baidu.
+DDTank has won numerous game awards, including the "Baidu Outstanding Web Game" award in 2010 and 2012 and "One of the Top Ten Favorite Web Games" by the SAPPRFT in 2010 and 2011.
+DDTank was also the most searched-for casual Web game on Baidu.com for the 12 months ended each of June 30, 2012 and June 30, 2013, according to Baidu.
 Changyou also jointly operates DDTank with third-party operators overseas.
-DDTank has been launched in 19 different language versions.
+DDTank has been launched in 15 different language versions.